jitterted/yacht-tdd/README.md

         dice roll to be assigned is now 6,6,6,3,3 since that's all re-rolls allowed, must assign to category (e.g., Full House)

+[X] Rule: Must assign roll to category before doing a new roll

+[X] Rule: Game is over when all categories have been assigned - UI will take the player to "game over" page when done

+   [X] Implemented this rule at the domain Game level [X] Create "game over" page
+   [X] Don't forget to refactor Game!!

+[X] Add other scoring categories (should total 12 categories, which means 12 rounds):
+     * Four-of-a-kind: score = sum of the four dice
+     * Little Straight (1-5) score = 30
+     * Big Straight (2-6) score = 30

 ## Next Time

 [ ] "Undefined Behavior": Game doesn't restart when going to "home" page

+[ ] Forgot these scoring categories:
+     * Choice score = sum of dice
+     * Yacht (5-of-a-kind) score = 50

 [ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're
     easily confused.